digitalrebar/doc/deployment/install/quick.rst

 -------------------

 1. AWS Path:
   #.
 Create AWS t2.medium (or larger) Ubuntu instance with your SSH key.
 CRITICAL: You need access to Port 22, 443 and 3000!
+You can use Centos 7 also, just adjust the apt-get to yum.
   #.
 Connect to the server: ``ssh ubuntu@[ip address]``

 2. Packet or B-Y-O-Server Path: